vicrucann/cherish/README.md

 ## Requirements

-The software is written on Windows 7, using QT and OpenGL libraries.
+The software is written on Windows 7, with QT and OpenSceneGraph libraries using OpenGL.
 It is planned to be compatible with Linux platform (e.g., Ubuntu 14.04).
 More precise requirements will be described later.

 ## Installation